Furmins

-Furmins is a physics-based puzzle-platform game for iOS and PlayStation Vita.
+Furmins is a physics-based puzzle-platform game released for iOS in 2012 and later ported to the PlayStation Vita in 2013.

 Gameplay

 Furmins is a blend of physics-based "set-up-and-go" gameplay and real-time interaction.
 To complete each level, the player is required to herd the Furmins from the level's starting point to its end point —in this case, a basket.
 This is accomplished by solving a puzzle which incorporates physical chain reactions between various items and the Furmins.

 Solving each puzzle is a two-step process: 1) "Setup Mode": the player strategically places items in order to create pathways and physical reactions between the Furmins and the items.
 The goal is to arrange the items in such a way that all of the Furmins arrive safely in the basket.
 2) "Action Mode": when the player is satisfied with the setup, they engage "Action Mode", in which the physics are turned on and the Furmins and the level items interact.
 In addition to watching the results of their setup, the player can interact in real-time with the moving items and the Furmins via well-timed usage of bumpers and conveyor belts.
 A successful solution to a puzzle sees all of the Furmins reach the basket, at which point the level is passed.

 Iteration in both Setup Mode and Action Mode is rapid.
 Players can manipulate and customize each game level in Setup Mode, and can soon see if their solution worked once Action Mode is engaged.
 Also, there are multiple solutions to each level, providing a significant amount of creative flexibility for players.